openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

     * Update the GIT_URL and GIT_BRANCH
       * This is for demonstration purposes only and will later be removed.
       * The git repo should be a clone of oadp-operator and contain the directory `docs/tekton-oadp-nonadmin`
-    * Give your backup an unique name
+    * Give your backup an unique name, e.g. mybackuptest1
     * The `workspace` should be:
       * A PersistentVolumeClaim
       * Choose the $name-oadp-non-admin PVC